 Saturday, November 13, 2010

-In Honor of Sunsets and Old Shoes
+In Honor of Sunsets and Rest

 Writers don’t need tricks or gimmicks or even necessarily need to be the smartest fellows on the block.
 At the risk of appearing foolish, a writer sometimes needs to be able to just stand and gape at this or that thing—a sunset or an old shoe—in absolute and simple amazement.—Raymond Carver